nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 [NXP-25678](https://jira.nuxeo.com/browse/NXP-25678) Added a configuration service to allow Web UI properties definition with a namespace.
 [NXP-25512](https://jira.nuxeo.com/browse/NXP-25512) Allows to override/extend fetch properties and enrichers used to browse a document.

+#### UX improvements

+Several UX improvements were added to Web UI:
+- [NXP-24535](https://jira.nuxeo.com/browse/NXP-24535).
+Fixed link on user invitation e-mail that led to "page not found". {{since '10.1'}}
+- [NXP-24347](https://jira.nuxeo.com/browse/NXP-24347).
+The "Remove from Collection" action is now displayed on all document types with the Collection facet. {{since '10.1'}}
+- [NXP-24082](https://jira.nuxeo.com/browse/NXP-24082).
+A new close action button has been added to let you hide the drawer.
+It appears on the middle right side of the drawer. {{since '10.1'}}
+- [NXP-25021](https://jira.nuxeo.com/browse/NXP-25021) A login banner is displayed when the WebUI session has expired. {{since '10.2'}}
+- [NXP-25202](https://jira.nuxeo.com/browse/NXP-25202) Adds an initial progress page for fast feedback on loading. {{since '10.2'}}
+- [NXP-24648](https://jira.nuxeo.com/browse/NXP-24648) Improves UX by notifying user when connection is offline making Web UI not reacting. {{since '10.2'}}
+- [NXP-24752](https://jira.nuxeo.com/browse/NXP-24752) Introduces mixin that allows selection toolbar appearance and position customisation.
+Adds theme variable for selection color and uses this by default. {{since '10.2'}}
+- [NXP-24692](https://jira.nuxeo.com/browse/NXP-24692) To assure the best legibility, the color of the "shortcut" icons was changed to have a high contrast to the background color. {{since '10.2'}}
+- [NXP-22062](https://jira.nuxeo.com/browse/NXP-22062) Document UIDs on audit log now have a link back to document. {{since '10.2'}}
+- [NXP-24894](https://jira.nuxeo.com/browse/NXP-24894) Fixes drawer queue keyboard navigation. {{since '10.2'}}
+- [NXP-24466](https://jira.nuxeo.com/browse/NXP-24466) Document information included in administration audit logs. {{since '10.2'}}
+- [NXP-25104](https://jira.nuxeo.com/browse/NXP-25104) New improved document layout resolving selection actions ambiguity and improving space usage. {{since '10.3'}}
+- [NXP-22453](https://jira.nuxeo.com/browse/NXP-22453) Brings direct links to document tabs and subpages. {{since '10.3'}}
+- [NXP-25638](https://jira.nuxeo.com/browse/NXP-25638) Added replace file action to improve preview space. {{since '10.3'}}
+- [NXP-25630](https://jira.nuxeo.com/browse/NXP-25630) Improved drop zone ambiguity with live connect. {{since '10.3'}}
+- [NXP-25352](https://jira.nuxeo.com/browse/NXP-25352) Several improvements on the drop file element. {{since '10.3'}}
+- [NXP-20604](https://jira.nuxeo.com/browse/NXP-20604) On granting permission is now possible to add multiple users or groups. {{since '10.3'}}
+- [NXP-25325](https://jira.nuxeo.com/browse/NXP-25325) With auto-search off, pressing enter allows to quickly submit the search. {{since '10.3'}}
+- [NXP-25740](https://jira.nuxeo.com/browse/NXP-25740) Picture subtype now inherit Picture view layout. {{since '10.3'}}
+- [NXP-25637](https://jira.nuxeo.com/browse/NXP-25637) Improved listing element layout and composition. {{since '10.3'}}
+  -- Listing elements (`nuxeo-data-grid`, `nuxeo-data-list`, `nuxeo-data-table` and `nuxeo-justified-grid`) no longer display sorting options nor quick filters (with the exception for `nuxeo-data-table`, which has sorting built-in).
+  -- `nuxeo-results` will now displays sorting and filtering options unless the selected listing element handles sorting and/or filtering by itself, by having `handlesSorting` and/or `handlesFiltering` set to true.
+  -- Consequently, the properties `displaySort`, `sortOptions`, `sortLabel`, `sortSelected` and `displayQuickFilters` were moved from the listing elements to nuxeo-results in Web UI.
+  -- However, to keep compatibility with the previous approach, by still allowing these attributes to be set on the listing elements (a.k.a. views), although we do no encourage it.
+- [NXP-25636](https://jira.nuxeo.com/browse/NXP-25636) Improved document details area to optimize content preview. {{since '10.3'}}
+  -- The document details side page of `nuxeo-document-page` is now collapsible, which reflects to an opened attribute of the said element.
+  -- The opened attribute can be toggle in the interface by clicking the information icon on the header of the side pane.
+  Two new css variables were added to control the height of both `nuxeo-document-content` and `nuxeo-document-trash-content`:
+    `--nuxeo-document-content-min-height`
+    `--nuxeo-document-trash-content-min-height`.

+#### Performance improvements {{since '10.2'}}

+Several actions to provide better performance on Web UI.

+- [NXP-25158](https://jira.nuxeo.com/browse/NXP-25158) Enables a way to skip aggregates computation, making the request potentially faster.
+This is used on a range or pagination queries as there is no need to update aggregates. {{since '10.2'}}
+This can be used by adding `skipAggregates=true` as a HTTP header when invoking the search rest endpoint.
+- [NXP-25202](https://jira.nuxeo.com/browse/NXP-25202) Adds an initial progress page for fast feedback on loading. {{since '10.2'}}
+- [NXP-25139](https://jira.nuxeo.com/browse/NXP-25139) Updates cache headers for Web UI static resources. {{since '10.2'}}
+- [NXP-24820](https://jira.nuxeo.com/browse/NXP-24820) The memory footprint of the Web UI has been reduced. {{since '10.2'}}
+- [NXP-24422](https://jira.nuxeo.com/browse/NXP-24422) Edge performance was analyse and new improvement actions we planed. {{since '10.2'}}
+- [NXP-25385](https://jira.nuxeo.com/browse/NXP-25385) Largely improved caching strategy. {{since '10.3'}}
+- [NXP-24880](https://jira.nuxeo.com/browse/NXP-24880) Allows search initialisation to skip aggregation for large repositories. {{since '10.3'}}
+- [NXP-25320](https://jira.nuxeo.com/browse/NXP-25320) Aggregation navigation on listing scroll removed by default. {{since '10.3'}}
+- [NXP-25302](https://jira.nuxeo.com/browse/NXP-25302) Performance improvements on grid element. {{since '10.3'}}

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25038](https://jira.nuxeo.com/browse/NXP-25038)

 #### Performance audit system {{since '10.3'}}